harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 ### <+env.envGroupName>

 The name of the environment group to which the environment belongs (if defined).
+This only resolves if the deployment was done to an Environment Group

 ### <+env.envGroupRef>

 The environment group reference.
+This only resolves if the deployment was done to an Environment Group

 You can evaluate the expression using JEXL in the **Conditional Execution** settings of steps or stages: